adedner/dune-fempy/doc/sphinx/index.rst

    to do simple unit testing of the generated classes.
-For users and developers of code based on the `Dune-Fem-Howto`_ this script provides a fast and easy approach for generating code for new mathematical models.
-   Details can be found in section :ref:`modelintro` of this documentation.
+For users and developers of code based on the `Dune-Fem-Howto`_ this script provides a fast and easy approach for generating code for new mathematical models. of this documentation.
 3. Rapid prototyping of new implementations of `Dune`_ interfaces.
 At the moment a new implementation of the `Dune`_ grid interface class can be tested.
 For `Dune-Fem`_ developers, new scheme classes following the `Dune-Fem-Howto`_ concept can be added and tested.
-More details on this aspect can be found in section :ref:`constructionintro`.
+More details on this aspect can be found in section :ref:`advancedintro`.

 .. _Dune: http://www.dune-project.org
 .. _Dune-Fem-Howto: http://dune.mathematik.uni-freiburg.de/doc/html-howto/